TUDelft-CITG/OpenTNSim/CONTRIBUTING.rst

 A contribution is considered 'done' when it meets the following criteria:

 - The contribution
-  - is implemented in a feature branch and submitted via a pull request to the `develop` branch
+  - is implemented in a feature branch and submitted via a pull request to the `main` branch
   - has been reviewed and approved by at least one maintainer or designated reviewer
   - includes tests that cover the new functionality or bug fix, and all tests pass
 - The developed code